Mazarine Climate

 “New-water” generation — AWG & desalination

-Atmospheric Water Generation, large-scale desalination, and similar technologies that create new water supply are technically impressive — but the moment you sell delivered water, you enter the world of tariffs, utilities, regulators, and local politics.
+Atmospheric water generation, large-scale desalination, and similar new-supply technologies are technically impressive — but the moment you sell delivered water, you enter the world of tariffs, utilities, regulators, and local politics.
 Pricing inertia and bureaucracy slow adoption to a pace that rarely fits venture-scale outcomes.
 Our scarcity focus stays narrow: power generation, where water-availability risk is existential and the buyer pays for resilience, not for delivered water.

 Wait, so this isn't a water fund?